CiscoDevNet/cisco-ftdv/cluster/gcp/Terraform/readme.md

 	Note: if src archieve name is different then edit cluster_function_infra/variables.tf in pre-deployment step.<br>

 ## Deployment Steps:
+Step-4: <br>
-Step-4: Deploy infrastructure for FTDv cluster using below CLI on your terminal: <br>
+Deploy infrastructure for FTDv cluster using below CLI on your terminal: <br>

 	'cd ./ngfwv_infra/'
     'terraform init'